Deltares/iMOD-Documentation/docs/index.rst

 Important technological innovations will be developed in the new iMOD Suite, whereas iMOD 5 will be maintained the coming years, but will see no big new feature developments.
-:numref:`table_1` and :numref:`table_2` provide comparisons
+:numref:`table_1` and :numref:`table_2` respectively provide comparisons
-between iMOD Suite and iMOD 5 for the components and supported MODFLOW6 packages respectively.
+between iMOD Suite and iMOD 5 for the components and supported MODFLOW6 packages.

 .. _table_1: